idea-fasoc/datasheet-scrubber/README.md

 # FASoC Datasheet-Scrubber
 The FASoC Datasheet Scrubbet is a utility that scrubs through large sets of PDF datasheets/documents in order to extract key circuit information.
 The information gathered is used to build a database of commercial off-the-shelf (COTS) IP that can be used to build larger SoC in the FASoC design.
 More information [here](https://fasoc.engin.umich.edu/datasheet-scrubber)
-You can do Datasheet Scrubbing by running Datasheet_Scrubbing.py, which you can input a datasheet (between one of ADC, CDC, DCDC, PLL, LDO, SRAM, Temperature Sensor categories) and observe the extracted specs and pins.
+You can do Datasheet Scrubbing by running Datasheet_Scrubbing.py, which you can input a datasheet (between one of ADC, CDC, DCDC, PLL, LDO, SRAM, Temperature Sensor, BDRT, Counters, DAC, Delay_Line, Digital Potentiometers, DSP, IO, Opamp categories) and observe the extracted specs and pins.
 Instruction steps of each of these would be as follows:
+### Environment
+We need python 3.7 for this part.
+Moreover we need these libraries that you can use pip to install in PowerShell/terminal.
+1. install and upgrade pip: python -m pip install --upgrade pip

+2. pip install pandas

+3. pip install -U scipy

+4. pip install matplot

+5. pip install matplotlib

+6. pip install pdfminer.six

+7. pip install pypdf2

+8. pip install request

+9. pip install lxml

+10. pip install tabula-py

+11. pip install sklearn

+12. pip install regex

 ### Getting Started
 These are steps for compiling codes:
 1. Clone the datasheet-scrubber repository